pmem/ndctl/README.md

 Unit Tests
 ==========
-The unit tests run by `make check` require the nfit_test.ko module to be loaded.
+The unit tests run by `meson test` require the nfit_test.ko module to be loaded.
 To build and install nfit_test.ko:

 1. Obtain the kernel source.
 For example,